MonkoftheFunk/Android-phone-telepresence-robot/README.md

 # HomeRobot
-use phone as  robot brain
+use android phone as robot brain